TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 14/Luke 14.23.md

 ---

-And the lord said unto the servant, Go out into the highways and hedges, and constrain [them] to come in, that my house may be filled.
+"The lord said to the servant, 'Go out into the highways and hedges, and compel them to come in, that my house may be filled.